MarkD117/NexTech/README.md

 ### Marketing Strategy

-- Social Media Promotion: Leverage Facebook business page for promotion and engage friends and family for wider reach.
+- Social Media Promotion: Avail of a Facebook business page for promotion and engage friends and family for wider reach.
 - Launch Sale: Initiate a soft online launch sale to drive early adoption and purchases.
 - Email Marketing: Utilize the in built newsletter sign up to build a subscriber base and send out offers and promotions.
 - Content Marketing: Create meaningful forum posts to boost SEO ranking and enhance visibility on search engines.